Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-2/01-working-with-genomics-data-in-R.md

 ### visualize mouse histone mark data with genomation
 ### elude to other packages that can do this in R, but also out of R, maybe find a place to do this with deeptools

-genomation:
-reading in genomics data with r trackleyer and other file formats (Rsamtools for FASTQ..?/FASTA)